nicholsons/about/2024ideas.md

-# Ideas for 2024
+# Ideas for 2024/25

-Initial thoughts, not yet researched.
+Initial thoughts, not yet researched so these may not be suitable!

 ## 1. AI in teaching SQLite database design to beginner students